prisma/prisma-examples/data-modeling/delegated-types/README.md

 An application such as LinkedIn contains a feed that would contain different types of content such as articles, images, and videos.
 In such an instance, you would have a *parent entity*, `Activity`, containing all the shared properties and *child entities*, `Article`, `Image`, and `Video`, that inherit the *parent entity*'s properties and have their individual properties.

 When querying the feed, you would only query the Feed table instead of querying the `Article`, `Image`, and `Video` tables and then merging them into one response.
 Querying and merging responses from the individual tables wouldn't allow you to perform operations such as ordering and filtering.
-This is the problem that delegate type solves.
+This is the problem that delegated type solves.

-The `Activity` response mimics union types by using delegate types.
+The `Activity` response mimics union types by using delegated types.

 ## How to use